AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="context_activities_category_cmi5"></a>
 ####9.6.2.1 cmi5 Category Activity
-All cmi5 defined statements MUST have an Activity object with an "id" of "https://w3id.org/xapi/cmi5/context/categories/cmi5" in the "category" context activities list.

-All statements that do NOT include an Activity object with an "id" of "https://w3id.org/xapi/cmi5/context/categories/cmi5" in the "category" context activities list are "cmi5 allowed" statements.
-An AU MAY issue "cmi5 allowed" statements using cmi5 verbs or verbs defined outside the scope of the cmi5 specification.
+An Activity object with an "id" of "https://w3id.org/xapi/cmi5/context/categories/cmi5" in the "category" context activities list to be used in cmi5 defined statements as described in section 7.1.4.

 <a name="context_activities_category_moveon"></a>
 ####9.6.2.2 moveOn Category Activity